Tree Planting Is Easy

 - Some kinds of trees are best suited for certain types of soil or certain sections of the state.
-For instance, longleaf pines are best suited for the southern part of Mississippi.
+For instance, longleaf pine is best suited for southern Mississippi.

-- Some kinds of trees, such as loblolly pines, are better and faster timber producers than others.
+- Some kinds of trees, such as loblolly pine, are better and faster timber producers than others.

 - Some kinds of trees are better suited for landscape purposes.

-- Some trees, such as swamp white oaks and shagbark hickories, are better wildlife food-producers.
+- Some trees, such as oaks, are better wildlife food-producers.

-For more information about kinds of trees, their growth habitats, and uses, see Extension Publication 146 Know Your Trees, and consult your county Extension agent or county forester.
+For more information about kinds of trees, their growth habitats, and uses, see Mississippi State Extension Publication 146 Know Your Trees, and consult your county Extension agent, Extension forester, or Mississippi Forestry Commission area forester.

 How and Where to Get Seedlings

-- Seedlings are usually sold in bundles of 100 or 1,000.
+- Seedlings are usually sold in bundles, bags, or boxes of 100 to 1,000.
 You may want to order seedlings as a group, such as landowners, homeowners, youth groups, civic groups, church groups, and so forth.